Szmbbq/festival_chronicle/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
 3. as a user, I can create a new question relate to a specific festival
-4. as a user, I can view all of the existing flashcards in the database categorized by festivals
+4. as a user, I can view all of the existing flashcards in the database
 5. as a user, I can take quizzes made of questions in the database
 6. as a user, I can check the ranking list